RobertJLewis/blogproj/README.md

 # Introduction:
 ### Project Milestone 3: for Code Institute Full-Stack Development Program: Django Framework
 This project demonstrates the implementation of the Django framework with Python on the back end to deliver an intuitive, interactive blog-sharing platform.
 The application adopts a Reddit-style structure, enabling users to register, authenticate, and manage their accounts seamlessly.
-Within the platform, users can create, edit, and delete blog posts across multiple content categories, as well as engage with others by posting comments and liking content.
+Within the platform, users can create, edit, and delete blog posts, as well as engage with others by posting comments and liking & disliking content.

 Comprehensive CRUD (Create, Read, Update, Delete) functionality has been implemented for user accounts, blog posts, and comments, ensuring that users retain full control over their contributions and may update or remove their content at any time.
 An integrated admin panel provides moderation capabilities and allows users to submit support requests or feature suggestions directly through the platform.